 - Hop on the bus for a trip around the surrounding area with your Tour Director.

-- Come back down to Earth and visit Fortaleza San Felipe, a Spanish fortress built in the 1500s.
+- Visit Fortaleza San Felipe, a Spanish fortress built in the 1500s.

 - Hit the beach for one final day of saying “life’s a beach” to everyone around you.